LibreTranslate/LibreTranslate/README.md

 | --update-models             | Update language models at startup                                                                                    | `false`    | LT_UPDATE_MODELS            |

 Note that each argument has an equivalent environment variable that can be used instead.
 The env. variables overwrite the default values but have lower priority than the command arguments and are particularly useful if used with Docker.
 The environment variable names are the upper-snake-case of the equivalent command argument's name with a `LT` prefix.

+## Update

+### Software

+If you installed with pip:

+`pip install -U libretranslate`

+If you're using docker:

+`docker pull libretranslate/libretranslate`

+### Language Models

+Start the program with the `--update-models` argument.
+For example: `libretranslate --update-models` or `./run.sh --update-models`.

 ## Run with WSGI and Gunicorn